soluchin/Google-Cloud-Digital-Leader-Training/Lesson1/Module2/README.md

 - The way to realize it by using developer operation (DevOps) and aim to increase software delivery velocity, improve services reliability, and build shared ownership amongst software stackholders

 ## Unlocking value of data
+- Leveraging data relies on being able to capture, store and structure it that you can make informed business decision with it.
+- Data no longer about retrospective insight, but includes real-time insight.
+- By using ML and AI, we can generate insight from data both past and present, also you can perceives, predict, recommend and categorize new data
+- example: ML enable to predict maintenance manufacture, analyze every click made by the user to personalize, and try to analyze images